WaveBlocks/WaveBlocksND/_sources/manual/ch2_configuration.txt

   [ level, parameters, [(index,value), (index,value), ...] ]

-where the ``level`` is the energy level, the ``parameters`` is a 5-tuple of the usual form ``(q,p,Q,P,S)`` containing the wavepacket's parameter.
+where the ``level`` is the energy level, the ``parameters`` is a 5-tuple of the usual form ``(q,p,Q,P,S)`` containing the wave-packet's parameter.
 The third part is a list containing one or several ``(index,value)`` pairs which hold the value :math:`c_i` of the coefficient with index :math:`i`.
-We know that this is all the data necessary for constructing a wavepacket that lives on the given energy level.
+We know that this is all the data necessary for constructing a wave-packet that lives on the given energy level.
 (But remember that these packets are sampled at the grid nodes later to be usable for the Fourier propagation.)

-This input format allows us to place several wavepackets on the same energy level, for example the following valid specification places two Gaussian packets which will run into each other and bounce off::
+This input format allows us to place several wave-packets on the same energy level, for example the following valid specification places two Gaussian packets which will run into each other and bounce off::